 There may be guidance on the question of documenting, if not quantifying, allostatic load.
-About 10 years ago, a group of researchers compiled what was known about allostatic load biomarkers, which comprised a substantial body of research, from 1999 through 2009, which is beyond the scope of the present discussion.19 The biomarkers reflected neuroendocrine (e.g., cortisol) and metabolic (e.g., lipid profiles) indices.
+About 10 years ago, a group of researchers compiled what was known about allostatic load biomarkers, which comprised a substantial body of research, from 1999 through 2009, which is beyond the scope of the present discussion.
+The biomarkers reflected neuroendocrine (e.g., cortisol) and metabolic (e.g., lipid profiles) indices.
 There was predictive value in tracking the biomarkers;

 e.g., the appearance of metabolic syndrome was associated with cognitive decline.
 Some of the studies affirmed epidemiological health and mortality surveys including biomarkers.
 Correlations between outcome and adverse life experiences such as poverty confer optimism on clinically based prognostications.
-The effects of stress during the developmental period can give rise to diverse outcomes: ways, such that the physiological expression of the stress response system to stressors is processed differently as either positive, tolerable, or toxic stress (Ref.
+The effects of stress during the developmental period can give rise to diverse outcomes:

+Accumulated damage over time and the biological embedding of adversities during sensitive developmental periods are nevertheless experienced and manifested in heterogeneous ways, such that the physiological expression of the stress response system to stressors is processed differently as either positive, tolerable, or toxic stress (Ref.
 19, p 13).